Alleged N109bn fraud: EFCC rearraigns suspended AGF Idris, others

 Ruling on the application, Justice Halilu held that bail is a constitutional right of a defendant.

-He added that having been previously granted bail by the court, he is favourably inclined to allow the defendants to continue enjoying the early bail granted them by the court.
+He added that having been previously granted bail by the court, he is favourably inclined to allowing the defendants to continuing enjoying the early bail granted them by the court.

 He, however, directed that defendants submit their passports to the court’s registrar.